n111h/cms.484.journal/readme.md

 Created Using LucidChart.

 ---

+### 2022/02/18 19:00 - Alex: Udemy Course Part 2

+I spent another 30 min on the project doing the next 3 videos of the Udemy course which were instantiating enemies, coroutines, and while loops.
+Again, just trying to learn the system before going straight to my task.
+Its going smoothly as of right now.
+It takes you step by steps in the videos but don’t feel super comfortable with the information.

+---

 ### 2022/02/18 14:00 - Fritz: Sketching Diagrams and Exploring Requirements

 I went into a room and sketched what I thought the requirements of the game could look like in the game.